Nevenall/gulp-bookshelf/devlog.md

 header is doing pretty good. maybe time to clean up the color theming and implement the dark/light mode toggle.

 then we can do the slide out drawer.

+## 3.5.2020

+app shell styling
+what's the most effective way to do so? maybe have a specific style sheet for the appshell if we put it in the app as a global, it would affect page components it would be nice to put it in one place maybe if the app styles were imported in the compoent itself, that would work, right?